-The dispose parameter specifies how to treat the reaping of the remote job's internal data record, which includes a record of the job's consumption of system resources during its execution and other statistical information.
-If set to 'true', the DRM SHALL dispose of the job's data record at the end of the 'synchronize()' call.
+The 'dispose' parameter specifies how to treat the reaping of the remote job's internal data record, which includes a record of the job's consumption of system resources during its execution and other statistical information.
+If set to 'true', the DRM SHALL dispose of the job's data record.
 If set to 'false', the data record SHALL be left for future access via the 'wait()' method.
 Because a DRMAA implementation is not required to retain information about jobs which have been reaped, the routine is not required to, but MAY distinguish between non-existent and reaped jobs.
 If the routine successfully validates a job ID for an already reaped job, it MAY return successfully without any error.